nicolaspanel/node-svm/README.md

 ```

 ##Predictions
-Once trained, you can use your `svm` to predict values for given inputs.
+Once trained, you can use the `svm` object to predict values for given inputs.
 You can do that :
  * Synchronously using `svm#predict(inputs)`
  * Asynchronously using `svm#predictAsync(inputs, callback)`